-• Work hard (but feels like I’m playing harder!)
+• Work hard (but feel like you're playing harder!)

 • Have unbelievable experiences working with children

-• Improve my leadership, people and organization skills (things that look good on all resumes – no matter the field of study!)
+• Improve your leadership, people and organization skills (things that look good on all resumes – no matter the field of study!)

 • Learn to communicate better with children, peers and parents (also good on a resume and for future jobs!)

-• Work as a team with 100+ other staff – many of whom become instant best friends I’ll travel the world to see!
+• Work as a team with 100+ other staff – many of whom become instant best friends you’ll travel the world to see!

-• Set a daily countdown on my phone when summer is over ticking off days until we return!
+• Set a daily countdown on your phone when summer is over ticking off days until we return!

-• Eat way too many delicious meals and desserts yet work them all off just going through my daily routine
+• Eat way too many delicious meals and desserts yet work them all off just going through your daily routine

 • Become the subject of a child’s (and probably even more than one!) school essay project titled “The Person I Admire Most”